mily33/notebook/sparse-reward-in-rl/learning-by-playing-solving-sparse-reward-tasks-from-scratch.md

 Advantages:
 - The scheduler is non-parameterized which is estimated using Boltzmann distribution.
 - It's difficult for traditional reward shaping methods to assign a proper weight for each auxiliary task.
 This method uses a scheduler to decide the execution of auxiliary policies.
--
+- It can be applied to other reward shaping methods.

 Disadvantages:
 - We need to pre-design a set of reward functions.
+(X)
 - The actor follows one policy at each timestep.
 Maybe the combination of multiple policies can perform better.